fishworks/charts/deis-ui/README.md

 # Deis UI

 Deis UI is a third-party client-side web application that interfaces with the Deis API.
-It is installed into the deis namespace and communicates using the deis-worflow service.
+It is installed into the deis namespace and communicates using the deis-controller service.
 It also has certain annotations to "hack" itself into Deis' router as an external application.

 Ensure that you've installed either the deis or deis-dev charts before installing this chart,